cheomanigua/godotdoc/content/docs/movement/2D_transform.md

     - `Vector2.RIGHT.rotated(rotation)`
     - `Vector2.from_angle(rotation)`

-    **Note**: When using `Vector2` instead of `transform.x`, if we don't add the method `rotated(rotation)` or `from_angle(rotation)`, the node will be moving to the same direction regardless of the rotation.
-- `velocity` has to be declared and defined, except for **CharacterBody2D** nodes, which comes built in.
-- **CharacterBody2D** is recommended to use the function `move_and_slide()` or `move_and_collide()` instead of `position += velocity * delta`.
-- `delta` is a parameter that represents the time elapsed since the previous frame.
 Velocity measures the change in position per unit of time.
 The new position is found by adding the velocity multiplied by `delta` (here assumed to be one unit, e.g. 1 s) to the previous position.

-- In a typical 2D game scenario, you would have a velocity in pixels per second, and multiply it by the delta parameter (time elapsed since the previous frame) from the `_process()` or `_physics_process()` callbacks.
+In a typical 2D game scenario, you would have a velocity in pixels per second, and multiply it by the delta parameter (time elapsed since the previous frame) from the `_process()` or `_physics_process()` callbacks.
 This way, `velocity` is time dependent and not frame dependent.
 We don't want a computer to move the node faster just because it has a better graphic card with higher frame per seconds processing.

+ **Note**: When using `Vector2` instead of `transform.x`, if we don't add the method `rotated(rotation)` or `from_angle(rotation)`, the node will be moving to the same direction regardless of the rotation.

+- `velocity` has to be declared and defined, except for **CharacterBody2D** nodes, which comes built in.
+- **CharacterBody2D** is recommended to use the function `move_and_slide()` or `move_and_collide()` instead of `position += velocity * delta`.

 ## Key binding